 Stack: [List]: A layered, static ability that means "You may put a listed card under this unit as part of its stack."
 The listed cards can't be on top of the stack.
 Cards with the Stack ability don't count as the cards listed and don't contest with any of the listed cards.
 If a card is listed by its name you can't stack a card with a different name unless it satisfies a different criteria in the [list] or they represent the same unit.
-(See Different Versions with Different Names p.5) Unlike a normal stack, you can only have one version of each unique unit from the [list] in the stack.
+(See Different Versions with Different Names) Unlike a normal stack, you can only have one version of each unique unit from the [list] in the stack.
 Non-unique cards listed on a card with the Stack ability are permitted to form a part of the stack and you can have multiple cards with the same name in the stack as long as they are non-unique.
 Cards added to a card's stack using the Stack ability cannot exceed the 4 card maximum normal stacking rule.
-If a unique card with the Stack ability has another version of itself move to the top of it's stack, discard any cards in the stack that can't stack with the new version on top of the stack.
+If a unique card with the Stack ability loses that Stack ability, or is longer the top card of the stack, immediately remove any cards from the stack that can't be stacked with the current top card of the stack and put those cards in their owner's discard pile.

 Stealth: An isolated, static ability that means, "This unit can't be attacked unless it's tapped or has damage counters on it."
 An untapped and undamaged unit with Stealth can still be affected by alternative types of damage.
 (Such as Overkill.)
-As long as the unit has any number of damage counters on it, it can't use Stealth.
+As long as the unit has any number of damage counters on it, it can't use Stealth and can now be attacked.
+A unit with Stealth can activate its own Intercept ability, but will not become the defending unit unless it has at least 1 damage counter on it or it is tapped, or the attacking unit has the ability to attack stealth units for some other reason.